bchalman/md-cv/index.md

 __Applied Medical__ *Intern, Information Technologies:* Provided phone and in-person support for the company help desk, troubleshooting and replacing hardware as needed.
 I also updated computers and servers, and managed the deployment and return of intern systems.

 `Summer 2011`
 __The Boeing Company__ *Intern, Aerospace:* Constructed and tested nanosatellite bus components as part of the Colony II project.

-## Education

-### Institutions:
-`2012-15`
-__University of California, Los Angeles__ *Bachelor of Science: Microbiology, Immunology, and Molecular Genetics*
-* GPA: 3.787 \| Major GPA: 3.856

-`2009-12`
-__Lutheran High School of Orange County__ *STEM Endorsement* | *Honored Scholar*
-* GPA: 4.6

-### Relevant Coursework:
-`July 2018-`
-__The Odin Project__ *In progress.* Self-study [curriculum](https://www.theodinproject.com/courses?ref=homenav) for learning full stack web development, covering Ruby, Ruby on Rails, Databases, HTML/CSS, and Javascript.

-`2012-13`
-__UCLA Engineering__ *Computer science:* Completed one year of CS coursework in UCLA's engineering school, including Introduction to Computer Science (CS31, CS32 - Topics included object-oriented software development, functions, recursion, data structures, algorithm analysis, searching, sorting), and Computer Organization (CS33 - Topics included number systems, machine language, assembly language, OS concepts).

 ## Additional

-### Technical skills:

-Ruby, Javascript, HTML and CSS, Linux environment

-### Exposure with:

-C++, Visual Studio

 ### Other programs I'm familiar with: